paolomostardi/Videogame_tracker/README.md

 # Videogame_tracker

+## Overview
+This program is a thing.

+### the navigation bar (Navbar)
+The Navbar is displayed at the top of every page.
+It contains the links to all the different pages, allowing the user to easily navigate around the website.
+Each of the following pages will be available within the Navbar:

-## game list
+### game list
-This section displays a list of all the available games within the database.
-The user can add games to their list by clicking the 'add to list' button (while logged in).
+The game list is a list of all the available games within the database.
+The user can add games to their list by clicking the 'Add to list' button (while logged in).
+They can view the master game list on the 'Game list' page.

+### user list
+All the games that the user has added to their list will be added to their user list.
+They can access their list on the 'My list' page.

+### use profile
+The user can view their own profile on the 'My profile' page.
+They will be able to see their username, profile picture and bio.

+### login page
+The user can login to their account (assuming they already have one) at the login page.
+They will be required to enter their username and password to login.

+### register account page
+The user can register an account on the website at the register account page.
+They will be required to enter a username, password and email.
+They will also be asked to confirm their password to ensure they have spelt it correctly.

 ```javascript
 function addToList(idGame,idUser){